prdx23/norite/README.md

 ## Installation
-Norite is in alpha but the features listed above are fully functional.
+Norite is in beta but the features listed above are fully functional.
 If you like what you see and want to give it a try, you can install using:
 ```shell
 pip install norite
 ```